- What identity documents do I need?

 For applications in Australia and overseas

-If you were born in Australia and you can’t show us your birth certificate because your birth wasn’t registered, then you'll need to get:
+If you were born in Australia and you can’t show us your birth certificate because your birth wasn’t registered, you will need to contact the State or Territory Registry of Birth, Death and Marriages to enquire about a late registry of birth.
+You will then need to get:

 - a full, original Australian birth certificate, or